-Working from home is something the majority of us have gotten used to over the past year.
-With the pandemic seemingly not nearing an end, it looks like we’ll be wearing our pajamas to work for a bit longer.
-However, even though the percentage of home-based employees has abruptly increased due to Covid-19, the trend has also been slowly gaining in popularity even before our current situation.
-Regardless of whether you are one of the ”forced” remote workers or you’ve been one even before the crisis, now is the ideal time to think about incorporating a home office into your personal space.
-But, how much does a home office add to the value of your property?
+Working from home is something many of us have gotten used to since the pandemic changed the traditional office environment.
+Even though the percentage of home-based employees abruptly increased due to Covid-19, the trend had already been gaining in popularity.
+Whether you are working remotely by choice or by your employer’s requirements, now is the ideal time to think about incorporating an office into your new or existing home.
+If you are looking for a new construction home in the Capital Region, or a quick-delivery home, you’ll discover many of the communities we feature offer home offices in several of their floor plans.
+So, how much does a home office add to the value of your property?
 Let’s find out!

 How Coronavirus Shaped Our Opinions on Having a Home Office

-A year and a half ago, everyone was out and about doing business straight from the company headquarters.
-Now and at least 50% of those people have switched their fancy offices with a laptop and a dining table.
+Until March 2020, everyone was out and about doing business straight from the company headquarters.
+Now at least 50% of those people have switched from an office environment to a laptop and a dining table.
 Such working arrangements can prove practical for some time, but they certainly aren’t suitable in the long run.
 At one point, enough is enough!
 Considering the uncertainty of the pandemic and the fact that using your table as a working station isn’t the most comfortable of solutions, making adjustments has become a must for many.

-Homebuyers have begun turning to properties that already include offices.
-On the other hand, homeowners have started transforming the layouts of their existing homes to fit a fully functional workspace.
+Buyers already in the market for a new home have begun prioritizing properties that already include designated offices or spaces that could be used as offices.
+Those not in the market have started transforming the layouts of their existing homes to fit a fully functional workspace.
 And it’s no wonder!
-Having an area dedicated solely to home-based business truly makes it easier to operate!
+Having a dedicated area for work makes it easier to transition from work-life to home-life, even if the commute is only a few steps away.

-Do Work-Dedicated Spaces Affect the Value of Your Property?
+Do Dedicated Office Spaces Affect the Value of Your Property?

-Thousand times, yes!
+Yes!
 As we’ve already mentioned, there is an increased demand for homes with offices.
-If we look back, even before the virus, having a house equipped with one was considered an advantage in the real estate world.
+If we look back, even before the pandemic, having a house equipped with one was considered an advantage in the real estate world.

 Recent research suggests that adding a home office to your property can increase its worth by as much as 10%!
 With the national average home price standing at $400,000, we’re potentially looking at $40,000 of added value.
 Not a bad investment, don’t you think?